Secure Browser Tool 100% Client-Side No Upload Required

 Secure JSONPath Tester

-Audit and extract data from complex JSON payloads with forensic JSONPath queries.
+Audit and extract data from complex JSON payloads with advanced JSONPath queries.
 Our tester provides real-time result filtering entirely in your browser RAM, ensuring your sensitive data structures never hit a server.
 All processing happens locally in your browser.

 Live Query